greyltc/python2-ezFreeCAD/README.md

 # ezFreeCAD
-Python wrapper for interfacing with FreeCAD it make it easier to draw 3D objects programmatically
+Python wrapper for interfacing with FreeCAD; makes it easier to draw 3D objects programmatically

 ## Installation